jpongsin/mini_timeline_scroll/README.md

 #### Notes:
 * Prototype.
-* This video runs on software acceleration.
 * Maximum streamable file reportedly is 8K 30fps.
 * May not cooperate with high bitrates at all.
 * Limited compatibility with HDR and some select proprietary formats
-* May need to look for options for hardware and GUI

 Copyright (C) 2026 jpongsin